miladBann/miladBann/README.md

 👋 Hi, I'm Milad Bannourah!
-I'm a full stack developer with over 4 years of experience.
+I'm a Full Stack Software Developer with over 4 years of experience.
 I'm currently a Computer Science student with a strong background in Python, JavaScript, HTML, CSS, React.js, Node.js, PostgreSQL, JSON, and C++.

 🔭 My main focus is on building user-friendly, scalable web applications that solve real-world problems.
 I've worked on a variety of projects, ranging from small-scale applications to enterprise-level systems.